Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 Now that you’ve set iCloud, it’s time to access iCloud on your Apple devices.

-How to Access iCloud on iPhone
+How to Access iCloud Files on iPhone

 how to access icloud